raspberrypilearning/scratch-cat-goes-skiing/en/step_10.md

                                     "D"
                                 ],
             "correct"       :   "C",
-            "explanation"   :   "It must be touching sprite 2" },
+            "explanation"   :   "It must be touching Sprite2" },
         {
-            "question"      :   "Which of the following scripts would move a sprite to the bottom of the screen and give it a random horizontal position, when the flag was clicked.", "image"         :   "images/montage-3.png",
+            "question"      :   "Which of the following scripts would move a sprite to the bottom of the screen and give it a random horizontal position, when the flag was clicked?", "image"         :   "images/montage-3.png",
             "choices"       :   [
                                     "A",